Martin Rushent: Later career

-Rushent built a home studio around a Mackie console, Alesis ADAT HD24 recorder and Cubase 5, with which he produced music by The Pipettes, Does It Offend You, Yeah? and Killa Kela.
+Rushent built a home studio around a Mackie console, Alesis ADAT HD24 recorder and Cubase 5, with which he produced music by the Pipettes, Does It Offend You, Yeah? and Killa Kela.
 In 2005, he produced Hazel O'Connor's album Hidden Heart.
 The following year, he was involved with the BBC Electric Proms when he recorded Enid Blitz, winners in the Brighton area, at a 15th-century manor house in Brentford, using a BBC truck as the control room.

-In 2007, Rushent produced the recording Cherry Vanilla by The (Fabulous) Cult of John Harley.
+In 2007, Rushent produced the recording Cherry Vanilla by the (Fabulous) Cult of John Harley.
 The recording was used by the American singer and actress Cherry Vanilla in the launch of her autobiography Lick Me: How I Became Cherry Vanilla.

-At the time of his death, Rushent was working on a 30th anniversary version of Dare, remixed like Love and Dancing but using musical instruments instead of synthesisers.
+At the time of his death, Rushent was working on a 30th anniversary version of Dare, remixed like Love and Dancing but using traditional musical instruments instead of synthesisers.

 Personal life

-In 1972, Rushent married Linda Trodd, with whom he had three children – daughter Joanne and sons Tim and James.
-They separated in the 1980s, and Rushent later married Ceri Davis, with whom he had a daughter named Amy.
-Rushent lived with Ceri and Amy in the Berkshire village of Upper Basildon.
+In 1972, Rushent married Linda Trodd, with whom he had three children.
+They separated in the 1980s, and Rushent later married Ceri Davis, with whom he had a daughter.
+Rushent lived in Berkshire village of Upper Basildon.
 Rushent's son James is the lead singer of the dance-punk band Does It Offend You, Yeah?.

 Rushent died on 4 June 2011, at his home in Berkshire.
-No cause was specified.